zimolzak/CleanoPheno/src/lung-red-flag-criteria.md

 2. Then exclude patients \< 18 years old on imaging result date

-3. Then exclude patients listed as deceased ^2^ within **30 days after** imaging result date
+3. Then exclude patients listed as deceased[^2] within **30 days after** imaging result date

-4. Then exclude patients with active lung cancer diagnosis ^3^ within **1 year prior to** imaging result date
+4. Then exclude patients with active lung cancer diagnosis[^3] within **1 year prior to** imaging result date

-5. Then exclude patients with tuberculosis diagnosis ^4^ within **1 year prior to** and **30 days after** imaging result date
+5. Then exclude patients with tuberculosis diagnosis[^4] within **1
+year prior to** and **30 days after** imaging result date

-6. Then exclude patients enrolled in hospice or palliative care ^5^ within **1 year prior to** and **30 days after** imaging result date
+6. Then exclude patients enrolled in hospice or palliative care[^5] within **1 year prior to** and **30 days after** imaging result date

 7. Then exclude patients with a diagnosis of pancreatic cancer[^pancreatic_cancer] *or*